Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

    - The top 50% of the frame is blacked out to reduce noise from the ceiling or irrelevant background.
    - Contours are extracted, and only those larger than the `areaThreshold` are kept.

-1. **Combine camera and LiDAR data**
+1. **Combine camera and LIDAR data**

-   - For each detected camera block (red/green), find the closest LiDAR point within a maximum allowed horizontal angle difference.
+   - For each detected camera block (red/green), find the closest LIDAR point within a maximum allowed horizontal angle difference.
    - Only the nearest point along the ray is matched to prevent duplicate detections.
-   - Returns a vector of `TrafficLightInfo` containing both the LiDAR location and the camera block information.
+   - Returns a vector of `TrafficLightInfo` containing both the LIDAR location and the camera block information.

 1. **Decision making**